sambit77/spring-cache-demo/README.md

 ## Features

 - Showcases usage of Spring’s caching annotations
-- Uses an in-memory cache implementation
+- Uses a redis cache implementation
 - Example project for learning and demonstration purposes

 ## Prerequisites